Robert Wilson Lynd: Early life

-Lynd was born in Belfast to Robert John Lynd, a Presbyterian minister, and Sarah Rentoul Lynd, the second of seven children.
+Lynd was born at 3 Brookhill Avenue in Cliftonville, Belfast to Robert John Lynd, a Presbyterian minister, and Sarah Rentoul Lynd, the second of seven children.
 Lynd's paternal great-grandfather emigrated from Scotland to Ireland.

 Lynd was educated at Royal Belfast Academical Institution, where he befriended James Winder Good and Paul Henry, and studied at Queen's University.
 His father served a term as Presbyterian Church Moderator as one of a long line of Presbyterian clergy in the family.
 A 2003 essayist on Lynd recounts that his "maternal grandfather, great-grandfather and great-great-grandfather had all been Presbyterian clergymen."

 Literary career

 Lynd began as a journalist, with James Winder Good, on The Northern Whig in Belfast.
 He moved to London in 1901, via Manchester, sharing accommodation with Paul Henry who was establishing himself as an artist.
 Firstly he wrote drama criticism, for Today, edited by Jerome K. Jerome.
 He also wrote for the Daily News (later the News Chronicle), being its literary editor 1912–47.

 The Lynds were literary hosts, in the group including J. B. Priestley.
 They were on good terms also with Hugh Walpole.
 Priestley, Walpole and Sylvia Lynd were founding committee members of the Book Society.
 Irish guests included James Joyce and James Stephens.
 On one occasion reported by Victor Gollancz in Reminiscences of Affection, p.
 90, Joyce intoned Anna Livia Plurabelle to his own piano accompaniment.

 He used the pseudonym Y.Y (Ys, or wise) in writing for the New Statesman.
 According to C. H. Rolph's Kingsley (1973), Lynd's weekly essay, which ran from 1913 to 1945, was "irreplaceable".
 In 1941, editor Kingsley Martin decided to alternate it with pieces by James Bridie on Ireland, but the experiment was not at all a success.